There

 She

-get a grip.
-Ian pushed on her rump until
+to reach high enough to get a grip.
+Ian pushed on her rump until she could

-she could grasp a bony ridge along the dragon’s back.
-After that, it was a simple matter of pulling
+grasp a bony ridge along the dragon’s back.
+After that, it was a simple matter

 (You’re